degulati/degulati/README.md

 ### Hi, I'm Dev 👋

 I'm a recent graduate from UC San Diego (Class of 2021), where I studied MechE & CS with a focus in robotics.
 I'm currently looking for internship/full-time opportunities as a software engineer!
-Feel free to get in touch at degulati@ucsd.edu.
+Feel free to reach me at degulati@ucsd.edu.

 ### 🔭 I’m currently working on